Accounting Concentration, A.A.

 At a Glance

-Carroll’s Associate degree in Accounting program prepares students to transfer seamlessly to a 4-year college/university or to qualify for paraprofessional positions in accounting offices of business and governmental agencies.
+Carroll’s Associates in Accounting program prepares students to transfer seamlessly to a 4-year college/university or to qualify for paraprofessional positions in accounting offices of business and governmental agencies.

 Two years, or four 15-credit terms